Virginia Emotional Support Animal Laws

 Rights ESA Owners Have in Virginia

 ESA owners in Virginia have specific housing rights supported by the FHA which forbid discrimination based on the need for an ESA.
-These rights allow owners to maintain ESAs in otherwise pet-restricted housing without incurring additional pet fees.
+These rights allow owners to maintain ESA in otherwise pet-restricted housing without incurring additional pet fees.
 The rights primarily extend to housing and, to a very limited extent, potentially accommodating workplaces if agreed upon by both employee and employer.

 Limits on ESA Protections and Common Restrictions